Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-giving a refinement of Corollary~2.
-Note that (5.9.2) for $\alpha=p/d$ is closely related with \cite{Kl}. \sk If the above formulas hold, these would imply a refinement of Corollary~5.5 (and also its generalization to the case $n>3$ in \cite[Theorem~9]{DiSa3}).
-However, it is quite nontrivial whether (5.9.2) holds, for instance, even for $p/d>\alpha$, since this is closely related to the independence of the $V$-filtrations associated to various singular points of $Z$.
-In the case where the Newton boundaries of $f$ are non-degenerate, the formula for $M''_p$ with $\alpha\les 1$ seems to follow from the theories of multiplier ideals and microlocal $V$-filtrations.
+\nin giving a refinement of Corollary~C2{2}.
+Note that (5.9.2{5.9.2}) for $\alpha=p/d$ is closely related to \cite{Kl}. \sk If the above formulas hold, these would imply a refinement of Corollary~C5.5{5.5} (and also its generalization to the case $n>3$ in \cite[Theorem~9]{DiSa3}).
+However, it is quite nontrivial whether (5.9.2{5.9.2}) holds, for instance, even for $p/d>\alpha$, since this is closely related to the independence of the $V$-filtrations associated to various singular points of $Z$.
+In the case where the Newton boundaries of $f$ are non-degenerate, the formula for $M''_p$ with $\alpha\les 1$ seems to follow from the theories of multiplier ideals and microlocal $V$-filtrations. \htt{5.10}{}\msn {\bf 5.10.~Proof of Theorem~T3{3}.} Set $\beta:=\max\Rc_Z$.
+This coincides with the maximum of the spectral numbers of the singularities of $Z$, since the singularities are weighted homogeneous.
+By Theorem~T5.3{5.3} we then get that \htt{5.10.1}{}